×

 To increase your grasp of recent pro-life happenings in the area, try searching the state’s name on Live Action News and Life Site News.
 This can give you an overview of current events in the area as they pertain to the preborn.
 A quick stop to do some research can help you advocate for life more effectively.

-(2) Acquire helpful resources to provide for abortion-bound women you may meet in the area - can you visit the local pregnancy center and ask them for their information card?
+(2) Acquire helpful resources to provide for abortion-bound women you may meet in the area - can you visit the local pregnancy center and ask them for their informational literature?
 Can you acquire embryonic and fetal development literature to distribute?
 Do you have abortion pill reversal pamphlets?

 If you do not have these resources, don’t let it hold you back from going to the abortion clinic.
 When I went to the out of state abortion clinic near where I was vacationing, I had absolutely nothing, as far as life-defending literature goes.
 I knew this might be an issue, so I researched local pregnancy centers and made a hand-written note with the closest pregnancy center’s phone number and address.
 You can take a DIY approach if all else fails.